photoprism/photoprism-docs/docs/getting-started/index.md

 ## System Requirements

 You should host PhotoPrism on a server with **at least 2 cores**, **3 GB of physical memory**,[^1] and a 64-bit operating system.
 Beyond these minimum requirements, the amount of RAM should [match the number of CPU cores](troubleshooting/performance.md#memory).
 Indexing large photo and video collections also benefits greatly from [local SSD storage](troubleshooting/performance.md#storage), especially for the database and cache files.

-If your server has [less than 4 GB of swap space](troubleshooting/docker.md#adding-swap) or a [manual memory/swap limit](faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files.
-High-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum.
+Ensure that your server has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured and avoid setting a [hard memory limit](faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) as that can cause unexpected restarts when the indexer temporarily needs more memory to process large files.
+Indexing RAW images and high-resolution panoramas may require additional [swap space](troubleshooting/docker.md#adding-swap) and/or physical memory beyond the recommended minimum.

 !!! tldr ""
     We take no responsibility for instability or performance problems if your device does not meet the requirements.